LPSim/backend/README.md

 All charactors and cards with their balance changes until 4.1 are done.

-:sparkles: NEW: 4.2 charactors and cards are implemented.
-Waiting for official announcement of balance changes.
+:sparkles: NEW: 4.2 charactors and cards, as well as balance changes are implemented.

 ## Feature